TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-03-how-apigen-survived-its-death.md

 ApiGen uses reflection to analyze classes, their methods, interfaces, traits, parent class of the class, their methods etc.

-**Pure PHP reflection is very weak for advanced tasks like the last one**, so I'd have to rewrite whole package myself.
-That's not a way to go, if you need to maintain another huge package and keep your mind well.
+**Pure PHP reflection can be barely used for advanced tasks like the last one**, so I'd have to rewrite whole package myself.
+That's not a way to go, if you want to have a calm life and normal sleep.

 The question was, **where to find the right one?**

 I knew few, but not any that would be able to parse PHP 7.1 by itself.
-I was aware of [nikic/php-parser](https://github.com/nikic/PHP-Parser), that was maintained and future-compatible (few PHP 7.2 features were added recently), but it only parsing tool, not preparing reflection.
+I was aware of [nikic/php-parser](https://github.com/nikic/PHP-Parser), that was maintained and future-compatible (Nikic even added PHP 7.2 features recently).
+But it was only parsing tool, not smart reflection wrapper.

 ### Reaching out for Help